tjbrennan/obsidian-color-cycler/README.md

 A timer can be set to automatically cycle the color at a specified interval in seconds.
 The timer resets when the plugin loads or the color is cycled manually.

-### Ribbon icon

-The ribbon menu icon can be hidden if desired.
-The plugin can still be accessed via the command palette.

 ### Status bar

 The current HSL value of the accent color can be displayed in the status bar.
 This can be useful for debugging.